Aivaraa/.github/profile/README.md

-# 🌌 **Welcome To Aivaara Organization**
+# 🌌 **Welcome To Aivaraa Organization**

-Aivaara is a modern engineering organization focused on building **intelligent, scalable, and beautifully crafted technologies**.
+Aivaraa is a modern engineering organization focused on building **intelligent, scalable, and beautifully crafted technologies**.
 We combine the power of **AI**, **full-stack development**, and **automation** to create tools, applications, and digital experiences that shape the future.

 Our goal is simple: